Raymon-Watson/Machine-Learning--Projects/README.md

 └── README.md
 ```

-The repository will expand as I work through additional machine learning problems and modelling techniques.
+The repository will expand as I work through additional machine learning problems, modelling techniques, and neural network architectures.

 ---